 He formed several bands—His Five, His Hot Seven, and His Allstars—which allowed him to tour in Europe and all across America.

-Hits like “What A Wonderful World” and “Hello, Dolly!” only added to his sensational jazz influence that would place him as one of the greatest of all time.
+Hits like “What a Wonderful World” and “Hello, Dolly!” only added to Armstrong’s sensational jazz influence that would place him as one of the greatest of all time.

 18. Tina Turner

-Tina Turner, born Annie Mae Bullock, became one of the powerhouse voices of soul music throughout the last half of the twentieth century.
+Born Annie Mae Bullock, Tina Turner became one of the powerhouse voices of soul music throughout the last half of the twentieth century.

-She was the recipient of the Lifetime Achievement Award, rightfully earned through her contributions to the soul music scene.
+Turner was the recipient of the Lifetime Achievement Award, rightfully earned through her contributions to the soul music scene, and has three songs added to the Grammy Hall of Fame.

-He formed the King Cole Trio, where they soared to the top of the charts with “The Christmas Song” and “That Ain’t Right.”
+He formed the King Cole Trio, which soared to the top of the charts with “The Christmas Song,” “That Ain’t Right,” and “When I Fall in Love,” among many others.

 Becoming the first African American to host a television series allowed King to pave the way for jazz musicians of color to make their mark in the music industry.